wSedlacek/Lambda-Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+   - The DOM is the Document Object Model that is the browsers represneation of the rendered HTML and CSS.

 2. What is an event?

+   - An event is a response when an action occurs, most commonly used by the DOM when interacting with HTML elements like clicking on a button.

 3. What is an event listener?
+    - An event listener is a function that is setup to run whenever a certain event is fired.

 4. Why would we convert a NodeList into an Array?
+    - A node list lacks certain Array functions like forEach or map which make dealing with itterable data much more dry.
+As such converting to an Array may be be helpful

 5. What is a component?
+    - A component is a set of HTMLElements, styling and JavaScript wrapped up in a reusable way.
+Components are the foundation of modern frameworks like Vue, Angular and React.

 ### Git Set up